-UNDP will not accept travel costs exceeding those of an economy class ticket.
-Should the Consultant wish to travel on a higher class he/she should do so using their own resources.
+In general, UNDP shall not accept travel costs exceeding those of an economy class ticket.
+Should the IC wish to travel on a higher class he/she should do so using their own resources

 In the event of unforeseeable travel not anticipated in this TOR, payment of travel costs including tickets, lodging and terminal expenses should be agreed upon, between the respective business unit and the Individual Consultant, prior to travel and will be reimbursed.